-Leader of the Liberal Democrats on Torbay Council Steve Darling said “We have been promised copies of the action plan to tackle the issues identified in this report, weeks ago, but we have not received this information.
-I have also shared my concerns at the last Full Council that this report was being hushed up, but we have not received any reassurances.
-I am now demanding that the report is now released under the freedom of information act. “
+The leader of the Liberal Democrats on Torbay Council, Steve Darling, said: “We were promised copies of the action plan to tackle the issues identified in this report weeks ago, but we have not received this information.
+I also shared my concerns at the last Full Council that this report was being hushed up.
+I am now demanding that the report is released under the Freedom of Information Act. “

 Despite there having been no local elections in Torbay there will be a new face at this week's Full Council meetings.

 A few weeks ago, Coral, Cllr Mandy Darling’s guide dog retired and was rehomed by fellow Liberal Democrat councillor Adrian Sanders.
 Now, following a period of intensive training, Cllr Darling returns to the Council chamber with a new dog, Pepsi, who was set to attend her first council meeting on Tuesday 9th May.

 This is Cllr Mandy Darling’s fourth guide dog.
 Mandy said: “It is always difficult saying goodbye to a dog who has enabled my independence for many years, but Coral deserves her retirement.
 Pepsi, a 21 month black Labrador/retriever cross, is a real live-wire and, like Coral, works really well.
 I am looking forward, with the assistance of Pepsi, to getting out into the streets of the ward I represent, the heart of Torquay.”